astron-rd/TrigDx/README.md

 ## Reporting issues
 When opening an issue for incorrect results or performance regressions, please include:
-- Platform and CPU/GPU model
+- Platform and CPU/GPU model.
-- Compiler and version with exact compile flags
+- Compiler and version with exact compile flags.
-- Small reproducer (input data and the TrigDx implementation used)
+- Small reproducer (input data and the TrigDx implementation used).

 ## License
 See the LICENSE file in the repository for licensing details.